rookasrudzianskas/rookasrudzianskas/README.md

 🇱🇹 Born and raised in **Vilnius, Lithuania** &nbsp;·&nbsp; 🇮🇹 Currently based in **Milan, Italy**

-### Latest project

-I'm building **[Katchy](https://www.heyyykatchy.com/)**, a friendly AI companion that lives right on your screen and helps you while you work.
-It's the thing most of my late nights go into right now.

 ### What I'm up to

 - Studying AI and trying to really understand it, not just import a library and hope